New Scheme of Delegation: an explainer

 When can charities expect to see changes?

-With Ministerial approval now secured, once the Board of Commissioners has formally adopted the Scheme, staff will begin its implementation.
+With Ministerial approval now secured and the Board of Commissioners having formally adopted the Scheme, staff will begin its implementation.
 This includes decision-making manuals being reviewed and updated in line with the Scheme.
 Charities will then start seeing improvements in processing times and staff interactions.